peterhorne/elmer/readme.md

 <?php
 $routes->filter(function($route)) {
 	$response = $route();
-	$response['body'] = "Foo{$response['body']}";
+	$response['body'] .= 'Bar';

 	return $response;
 }

 $routes->get('/', function() {
-	return 'Bar';
+	return new Response('Foo');
 }
 ```

-The filter above prepends 'Foo' to the response so the final result would be `FooBar`.
+The filter above appends 'Bar' to the response so the final result would be `FooBar`.
 The route is passed to the filter, which is responsible for continuing the execution of the application by calling the route closure.
 This allows code to be run before/after, modify the response, or skip calling the route altogether.

 Filters can be used for a range of tasks, such as authentication or logging, the limit is your imagination!